< Back to Articles

 String Oil / Soaking Gut Strings

-This is a frequently asked question, but we remain fairly neutral on the subject.
-Some people insist on using oil to wipe down strings (or even deer tallow), but we have not found it to be useful.
-If you insist on the need to use oil on your gut strings, almond oil is the least detrimental as it leaves behind little residue and will dry completely — versus something like olive oil which does not dry completely and can lead to strings becoming gummy.
+Some people insist on using a variety of oils to wipe down strings (or even deer tallow), but we have not found it to be useful.
+If you insist on the need to use oil on your gut strings, almond oil is the least detrimental as it leaves behind little residue and will dry completely — versus something like olive oil which does not dry completely and can lead to strings becoming gummy or even rancid.

 Gamut Music does not recommend soaking strings in oil or any other solution as it may cause the material to expand internally and/or break down the bonds within the string.